What is Color Psychology?

 Tip 2: Want To Increase Conversions or Desired Action?
 Your Color Choice Matters!

 A major and fundamental aspect of marketing is understanding how people think… and why they think it.
-Your website’s perception can be affected by your color choices in a multitude of aspects, even the perception of website loading times!
-An in-depth study by researchers at Hong Kong University found that cool, relaxing colors like blues, greens, and purples reduced perceived wait times while stimulating colors like reds and oranges increased perceived wait times… even though the sites loaded at the exact same speed.
+Perception of your website can be affected by your color choices in a multitude of aspects.
+This even includes the perception of website loading times!
+An in-depth study by researchers at Hong Kong University found that cool, relaxing colors like blues, greens, and purples reduced perceived wait times.
+Stimulating colors like reds and oranges increased perceived wait times… even though the sites loaded at the exact same speed.

 Dmix conducted a test in which they pit green and red button colors against each other.
 In their testing with 600 subjects they found that conversions increased by 34% when they used red button.
-Another independent test was conducted by HubSpot and their result was that the red button outperformed green button by 21%.
+HubSpot conducted a similar test and their result was that the red button outperformed green button by 21%.
 Those aren’t small potatoes– a 21-34% conversion rate increase could be HUGE for your business.

 Contrast Makes Things POP